 Notes are searchable by keyword or event date

 Given that users’ app has saved notes, upon inputting a keyword/phrase or event date via text, to search for notes, the application shall filter the notes and present matches to the user.

+On-boarding voice over assistance

+Given that the user has successfully installed the application when using the app for the first time, the app shall assist the user onboard, presenting the user with onboarding screens as well as voice-over text audibles to assist the user in the onboarding process.
+The app shall also receive voice commands from the user if they prefer to respond by voice.

 Help